VedantSharma18/Jenkins_demo/README.md

 2. Follow the instructions to unlock Jenkins using the initial admin password.
 3. Install the suggested plugins when prompted.

+## Managing Jenkins Service

+Jenkins runs on port 8080 by default.
+If you need to stop Jenkins:

+- **Windows:**
+  1. Go to Start and search for "Services".
+  2. In the Services window, search for "Jenkins".
+  3. To stop the service, right-click on "Jenkins" and select "Stop".
+  4. To start the service again, right-click on "Jenkins" and select "Start".

+- **macOS:**
+  - Stop Jenkins service:
+    ```sh
+    brew services stop jenkins-lts
+    ```
+  - Start Jenkins service:
+    ```sh
+    brew services start jenkins-lts
+    ```

 ---